mrdrbrdr/ocr-pdf-script/README.md

 # OCR PDF Script

-A bash script to add searchable text layers to scanned PDFs using OCR (Optical Character Recognition).
+So this is a little bash script to add searchable text layers to your PDFs using OCR.
+I'm using it at work for financial statements etc.

 ## Features

-- 🔄 Batch process multiple PDFs in a folder
+- Batch process multiple PDFs in a folder
-- 🌍 Multi-language support (Danish, English, German, etc.)
+- Danish OCR (but has multi-language support for the cosmopolitans out there)
-- 🔒 Automatically skips digitally signed PDFs to preserve signatures
+- Automatically skips digitally signed PDFs so as to not void signatures
-- 🗑️ Removes original files after successful OCR (signed files are preserved)
+- Removes original files after successful OCR (signed files are preserved)
-- 📊 Progress tracking and clear error reporting
+- Progress tracking in the terminal + clear error reporting

 ## Supported Systems

 - **Arch Linux**
 - **macOS**
+- **Windows?** You're better than this.
+Install [**Omarchy**](https://github.com/basecamp/omarchy) and when you've joined the promised land we'll pretend this never happened.

 ## Requirements